Tam/build/README.md

 ## Config
 Create a `.buildrc` file to configure
-(all parameters are optional, below are the defaults):
+(all parameters are optional, below are the defaults.
+Tell your editor to treat as JSON):

 ```json
 {